What are colon polyps?

 What is virtual colonoscopy?

 Virtual colonoscopy, also known as CT colonography uses a CT scan to gather cross-sectional images of your abdomen followed by 3-D reconstruction of the colon.
 It can detect polyps larger than 5 mm.
 It is less invasive than a traditional colonoscopy.
-Bowel cleansing is required but sedation is not needed.
+However, once a polyp is detected, a colonoscopy is needed to remove the polyp.
+A virtual colonoscopy is recommended once in 5 years for colon cancer screening.

 What is the stool occult blood test?